Next, choose a time

 Lentils

-Lentils are a powerhouse of protein and fibre, making them an excellent alternative to meat.
-A single cup of cooked lentils packs about 18 grams of protein.
+Lentils are a powerhouse with protein and fibre, making them an excellent alternative to meat.
+A single cup of cooked lentils packs about 10 grams of protein.
 Dried lentils can be cooked in as little as 15 minutes or if you’re short of time, canned lentils are a good substitute and taste just as good.
 Lentils absorb flavours well and cook faster than most legumes, making them a perfect candidate for quick, healthier meals like stews and salads.
 Their long shelf life ensures you always have access to a healthy protein source in your pantry.

 02